MolSSI-Education/qm_2019_sss_2/README.md

 # Semi-Empirical Model for Noble Gases

 ## Code Design:
-ChemML is developed in the Python 3 programming language and the development follows a strictly modular and object-oriented design to make the overall code as flexible and versatile as possible.
+This code is developed in the Python 3 programming language and the development follows a strictly modular and object-oriented design to make the overall code as flexible and versatile as possible.
 NumPy is the only external dependency for this module.

 ## Latest Version:
 - Program Version: 0.1